Modern dance: African American

 African American dance blended modern dance with African and Caribbean movement (flexible torso and spine, articulated pelvis, isolation of the limbs, and polyrhythmic movement).
 Katherine Dunham trained in ballet, founded Ballet Negre in 1936 and then the Katherine Dunham Dance Company based in Chicago.
 In 1945, she opened a school in New York, teaching Katherine Dunham Technique, African and Caribbean movement integrated with ballet and modern dance.
+Taking inspiration from African-based dance where one part of the body plays against one another, she focused on articulating the torso in her choreography.
 Pearl Primus drew on African and Caribbean dances to create strong dramatic works characterized by large leaps.
 She often based her dances on the work of black writers and on racial issues, such as Langston Hughes's 1944 The Negro Speaks of Rivers, and Lewis Allan's 1945 Strange Fruit (1945).
 Her dance company developed into the Pearl Primus Dance Language Institute.
 Alvin Ailey studied under Lester Horton, Bella Lewitzky, and later Martha Graham.
 He spent several years working in both concert and theater dance.
 In 1958, Ailey and a group of young African-American dancers performed as the Alvin Ailey American Dance Theater in New York.
 He drew upon his "blood memories" of Texas, the blues, spirituals and gospel as inspiration.
 His most popular and critically acclaimed work is Revelations (1960).